The Undergraduate Experience

 Applying a holistic approach, CSSE success coaching helps committed MCLA students develop skills, behaviors and habits that contribute to student success in college.
 These areas include college, career and life readiness skills such as: academic and career goal setting, learning strategies, time management, organization, self-regulation and self-efficacy.
 The Success Coaching program is designed to promote a positive and successful learning experience for MCLA students.
 For further information about CSSE Success Coaching, please call 413-662-5400.

 The Undeclared Program is designed to support students who have not declared a major.
 The program engages students with a variety of experiences designed to encourage informed decisions when choosing a major.
 These include working with academic advisors and exploring academic and career services.
-For further information, please contact CSSE/Advising at 413-662-5400.
+For additional information, please see: mcla.edu/student-services/academic-support/undeclared-at-mcla.

 MCLA students must declare a major program of study by the time they have earned 60 credits.
 Transfer students entering MCLA with 60 or more credits must declare a major after the completion of their second semester at MCLA.
 Students have the responsibility of completing all requirements for their chosen major regardless of when the major is declared.
 Students already in a major may become Undeclared if they wish to explore other majors.